Marcus Semien Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

+- The Yankees pitching staff ranks third in MLB with a collective 9.8 strikeouts per nine innings.

-- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.31).
+- The Yankees' 3.39 team ERA ranks sixth across all league pitching staffs.

-- Yankees pitchers combine to allow 25 home runs (one per game), the ninth-fewest in baseball.
+- Yankees pitchers combine to allow 26 home runs (one per game), the ninth-fewest in the league.

-- In his most recent time out on Sunday against the Toronto Blue Jays, the right-hander tossed 5 2/3 innings, giving up no earned runs while surrendering three hits.
+- The right-hander's last appearance came on Monday against the Minnesota Twins, when he threw 2 2/3 innings, surrendering three earned runs while giving up three hits.

-- The 27-year-old has an ERA of 6.30, with 10.8 strikeouts per nine innings, in five games this season.
-Opponents have a .298 batting average against him.
+- The 25-year-old has an ERA of 6.11, with 6.1 strikeouts per nine innings, in five games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.